071 888 0479

 Square Rent reclaims your service costs

 Square Rent takes a close look at the service costs charged to you and estimates the chance that your advance is higher than your actual consumption.
 Square Rent can then reclaim the excess paid by you over the past years.
 For this, we address the landlord, start the correct procedure (s) with the Rental Committee and ensure that the landlord complies with the decision(s).
 Even if that means that a judge must be involved.
 Square Rent does whatever it takes, from start to finish.
-As a price we charge 25% of the achieved refund.
+As a price we charge three times the achieved monthly rent reduction.

 Maria pays € 200 monthly in advance for service costs.
 After unsuccessfully asking the landlord to account for these costs, Square Rent starts the correct procedures with the Rental Committee.
 The Rental Committee determines that the service costs for Maria amount to a total of € 140 per month.
 So over the past year, Maria will get back € 720.
-Square Rent does whatever it takes to have the landlord comply with the ruling from the Rental Committee and pay Maria back.
-Maria receives € 720 euros and pays Square Rent € 180 (25%).
+Square Rent does whatever it takes to have the landlord comply with the ruling from the Rental Committee and pays Maria back.
+Maria receives € 720 euros and pays Square Rent € 180 (3 x 60).